NikitaDouglas/SimpleCheckout/README.md

 ## How I Built Simple Checkout

-I'm began this project with the assumption that I was the shopper in the [user stories](https://diode.makersacademy.com/students/samjones1001/projects/317).
+I began this project with the assumption that I was the shopper in the [user stories](https://diode.makersacademy.com/students/samjones1001/projects/317).
 I decided that the Simple Checkout would be tested and run in `irb`.

 I then proceeded to create a sequence diagram to plan my approach.